Hawaii Housing Market

 Hawaii’s Economy Doing Well

-Hawaii’s economy is very dependent on US overall economic activity and upon Japan’s economy as well.
+Hawaii’s economy is very dependent on US overall economic activity, tourism and upon Japan’s economy.

 Types of Property Purchases in Hawaii